SyncfusionExamples/Create-a-Tooltip-Component-in-a-Blazor-Server-Application/README.md

 ### License
 This is a commercial product and requires a paid license for possession or use.
 Syncfusion’s licensed software, including this component, is subject to the terms and conditions of [Syncfusion's EULA](https://www.syncfusion.com/eula/es/?utm_source=github&utm_medium=listing&utm_campaign=blazor-popups-github).
 You can purchase a license [here]( https://www.syncfusion.com/sales/products?utm_source=github&utm_medium=listing&utm_campaign=blazor-popups-github) or start a free 30-day trial [here](https://www.syncfusion.com/account/manage-trials/start-trials?utm_source=github&utm_medium=listing&utm_campaign=blazor-popups-github).

+## Features and Benefits

+## Offsets

+Blazor Tooltip has options to customize the offset position of the Tooltip from the target element.
+This offset value is defined in pixels.

+## Interactivity

+By default, the Blazor Tooltip will show and hide when hovering in and out.
+You can stop the show and hide triggers and make the Tooltip visible always.

+## Triggers

+You can show tooltips when you hover, click, touch, and focus on any element.

+## Easy integration

+You just need message and target element to make the tooltip fully functional.
+It will work out of the box.
+However, it provides many options to change the position, animation, and appearance.

 ## Related links